 Is this a live class?

-This session was live on December 8.
-The replay recording is available to watch and listen at your convenience!
+This was a live session, and now the replay recording is available to watch and listen at your convenience, forever!

 How long is the session?